The Slow Pace of Change in Big Law

 - Increased buy-in for future investment

-The takeaway: technology awareness drives adoption, and adoption drives transformation.
+Technology awareness drives adoption, and adoption drives transformation.

-AI Adoption, Data Quality & Firmwide Engagement
+AI Adoption, Data Quality & Firm-Wide Engagement

 - Use-Case Identification & Collaborative Governance